Probability distributions

 We are interested in calculating \(P(X = k)\), the probability of observing k successes (positive tests) out of \(n\) trials, for three possible values of \(k\) — that is: \(k = 0,1,2\).
 In other words, we are interested in knowing the probability that neither test is positive (\(k = 0\)), the probability that one of the two tests is positive (\(k = 1\)), and the probability that both tests are positive (\(k = 2\)).

-The probability of observing exactly \(k\) successes in \(n\) trials is given by the binomial probability formula1:
+The probability of getting exactly \(k\) successes in \(n\) trials can be calculated using the binomial probability formula.1

 \[P(X=k) = \binom{n}{k} p^k (1-p)^{n-k}\]